PURAKAUNUI FALLS Catlins in New Zealand – Ultimate Guide

-Just 17kms south of Owaka is the Purakaunui Falls Scenic Reserve located.
+Just 17 km south of Owaka is the Purakaunui Falls Scenic Reserve located.
 The Purakaunui Falls can be accessed from two roads off the Papatowai Highway.
 This road is part of the Southern Scenic Route which is a tourist highway linking Queenstown, Fiordland, Te Anau and the iconic Milford Road to Dunedin via, Riverton, Invercargill and The Catlins.
 In 2008 an Australian travel magazine labelled it “one of the world’s great undiscovered drives” and if you drive here yourself you will totally understand why!

-Best time to visit Purakaunui Falls
+What is the best time to visit the Purakaunui Falls?

 What to expect at Purakaunui Falls